gawen/WireHub/README.md

 - **Zero-configuration networking** with IPv6 [ORCHID][orchid] addresses: every
   peer has an allocated IP address (see `wh orchid`);

+## Overall source code architecture

+WireHub's source code is stored in `src/`. `wh.lua` is the main Lua module to import WireHub's engine.

+The source code of the CLI tool `wh` is stored in `src/tools/`.
+Its entry point is `src/tools/cli.lua`.

+The core of WireHub is written in C and stored in `src/core/`.
+It is a native Lua module called `whcore`, defined in `src/core/whcorelib.c`.

+Please refer to the documentation in each files for more info.

 [curve25519]: https://cr.yp.to/ecdh.html
 [docker]: https://www.docker.com/